 Any development as a leader begins with an open and honest assessment of one’s own strengths and weaknesses.

 By integrating 360 assessments into their talent management plan, organizations can help identify what’s most important in order to attain their strategic goals.
 The correct implementation of 360 feedback assessments should improve an organization’s financial performance, strengthen its existing talent, and enhance its leadership pipeline for the future.

 Depending on your company, large-scale, 360-degree feedback at an organizational level could be the catalyst you need to align leaders, create a sense of urgency for new business strategy, and ensure quick execution.
 Organizational 360-degree feedback could also serve as the starting point for a successful coaching program focused on change.

 How to Roll Out a 360 Feedback Initiative

 Take the following 5 steps to successfully roll out this powerful tool for leadership development.

-If you don’t make a strategic decision about what you want to accomplish with 360, you won’t know if your investment made any difference.
-Before proceeding, your organization will need to be clear about:
+The use of 360s has become so pervasive these days, if your company is not currently using one, it might feel as if you are missing out.
+But if you don’t make a strategic decision about what you want to accomplish with 360, you won’t know if your investment made any difference.

 - Why do you need this?
-What business problem are you trying to solve and how will the 360 help you?
+What business problem are you trying to solve, and how will a 360 help you?

 - Why right now?
-What has made this a priority?
+What’s made this a priority?